-In the latest Shop Talk column, read about French luxury house Hermès' forthcoming Palo Alto store, plus the latest restaurant openings and closures.
+In this week's Shop Talk column, read about French luxury house Hermès' forthcoming Palo Alto store, plus the latest restaurant openings and closures.

 HERMÈS OPENING SOON...
 Work on the exterior facade of the soon-to-be home of French luxury house Hermès of Paris is underway at Stanford Shopping Center, where the boutique is scheduled to open in early 2018.
 The company is adding a new parapet to the front of the 6,052-square-foot shop, according to city permit records.
 The shop's opening has been highly anticipated since the company announced in October 2016 that it would be opening a new store at Stanford adjacent to Cartier.
 The boutique will be the first Hermès has opened in the United States in more than five years.
 The family-run retailer has manufactured luxury goods for six generations -- including the $300,000-plus Hermes Birkin mattee Himalayan crocodile handbag that has been billed as "the most valuable handbag in the world."
 The boutique will offer a collection of men's, women's, home and equestrian collections. -- L.T.